Bob McAdoo

 Robert Allen McAdoo Jr. (/ˈmaekəˌdu/ MAK-ə-doo; born September 25, 1951) is an American former professional basketball player and coach.
 He played 14 seasons in the National Basketball Association (NBA), where he was a five-time NBA All-Star and named the NBA Most Valuable Player (MVP) in 1975.
-He won two NBA championships with the Los Angeles Lakers during their Showtime era in the 1980s.
+He won two NBA championships in four consecutive trips to the Finals in four years with the Showtime Los Angeles Lakers of the 1980s.
 In 2000, McAdoo was inducted into the Naismith Basketball Hall of Fame.
 He was named to the NBA 75th Anniversary Team in 2021.

-McAdoo played center for the majority of his career.
-In his 21-season playing career, he spent 14 seasons in the NBA and his final seven in the Lega Basket Serie A in Italy.
+The #2 pick of the 1972 NBA draft out of the University of North Carolina, McAdoo played center for the majority of his career, splitting the balance of his time between power and small forward.
+In a 21-year playing career, he spent his first 14 seasons in the NBA and final seven in the Lega Basket Serie A in Italy.
 McAdoo is one of the few players who have won both NBA and the FIBA European Champions Cup (EuroLeague) titles as a player.
 He later won three more NBA titles in 2006, 2012 and 2013 as an assistant coach with the Miami Heat.

 Early life

 McAdoo was raised in Greensboro, North Carolina.
 His mother, Vandalia, taught at his grade school, and his father, Robert, was a custodian at North Carolina A&T University.
-McAdoo attended Ben L. Smith High School, where he not only participated in basketball and track, but was also in the marching band as a saxophone player.
+McAdoo attended Ben L. Smith High School, where he participated in basketball and track and played saxophone in the marching band.

-As a senior, he led Ben L. Smith to the state basketball semifinals, and was the high jump state champion in track, where he set a new state high jump record of 6 feet 7.75 inches, beating out future North Carolina teammate Bobby Jones.
+As a senior, he led Ben L. Smith to the state basketball semifinals, and was the high jump state champion in track, where he set a new state record of 6 feet 7.75 inches, beating out future North Carolina Tarheel teammate and fellow Basketball Hall of Famer Bobby Jones.